deepblue523/h2echo/README.md

 # SQL Scripts Handling
 1.File Retrieval: The method  `getFileList`  retrieves a list of SQL script files from a specified resource directory.

-2. The  `sortFlywayScriptsByVersion`  method sorts these scripts numerically by their version, extracted from the filename (e.g.,  `V1.0__script.sql` ).
+2. The  `sortSqlScriptsByVersion`  method sorts these scripts numerically by their version, extracted from the filename (e.g.,  `V1.0__script.sql` ).
 This sorting scheme is compatible with Flyway's default behavior, but may be extended later to support other schemes.

 3. Running Scripts:
     - Main Execution: The core method  `runSqlScriptsOnH2`  processes each script, adjusting SQL syntax where necessary to accommodate H2's limitations compared to MariaDB.